Last Update: 3/2/23

 Family fun in Florida, for both tourists and those living here, not only means going to the beach or enjoying water sports – but also means a trip to a theme park or amusement park, which for many people means one thing: a trip to Walt Disney World in Orlando Florida (also known as “wdw fl”).

 Disney World isn’t just one theme park.
 It’s really a group of amusement parks, offering something for everyone: there’s the Magic Kingdom, of course; but there is also Hollywood Studios, Epcot, ESPN’s Wide World of Sports, and the Typhoon Lagoon.
 Add to that Disney’s Animal Kingdom, its Blizzard Beach, BoardWalk, and Downtown Disney and you would be hard-pressed to find anyone that can’t find attractions to suit their interests.

 It’s safe to say that no one plans an excursion to Disney World for themselves and their family with the idea that someone might get hurt there: accidents at the theme park are always a surprise for the injury victim.
-However, being wary of the possibility of accidents and taking steps to keep them from happening is something that the owner and operator of Disney World, as well as all other theme parks, are well aware is their responsibility.
+However, being aware that accidents will occur and taking prudent steps to keep them from happening is something that the owner and operator of Disney World, as well as all other theme parks, are well aware is their responsibility.

 One common accident at Disney World (and other theme parks) is the slip and fall accident (which also includes a trip and fall).
-Visitors to any section of the huge Disney World series of amusement parks, including their resorts and hotels, might get hurt by falling down because of conditions like:
+Visitors to any part of the Disney World series of amusement parks, including their resorts and hotels, might get hurt by falling down because of conditions like:

 - Leaking sinks or toilets in the restroom areas;

 - Hazards in footpaths like tossed food items in restaurants or food areas; or

 Who Has the Burden of Proof – The Accident Victim or Disney World?